-- 4.48 Airport Operators will be impacted by implementation of a TMI as a departure flight may elect to take ground delay at the gate or between pushback and departure, which affects gate allocations and movement area and apron and taxiway usage.
-The Airport Operators' main involvement in the regional concept is to coordinate with Aircraft Operators for absorbing delay on the ground whenever necessary. - 4.49 Where airport terminal (gate) capacity is constrained Airport Operators may submit Maximum Gate Delay values to the ATFM system, as described in paragraphs 4.24 to 4.26.
+- 4.48 Airport Operators will be impacted by implementation of a ATFM measures as a departure flight may elect to take ground delay at the gate or between pushback and departure (Airport surface delay), which affects gate allocations and movement area and apron and taxiway usage.
+The Airport Operators' main involvement in the regional concept is to coordinate with Aircraft Operators for absorbing delay on the ground whenever necessary. - 4.49 Where airport terminal (gate) capacity is constrained, Airport Operators may submit Maximum Gate Delay values to the ATFM system, as described in paragraphs 4.24 to 4.26.